danebencedavid/NLP-A-Agent/README.md

 # 🦠 COVID-19 Research Agent
-*A QA Agent answering COVID-19, smoking, and Socioeconomic Status questions using **graph-powered** semantic search.
-While the word Socioeconomic Status is too precise of a term, its constituent terms such as poverty, income, education, social class, disadventage and inequality might be more effective for a semantic search.*
+*A QA Agent answering COVID-19, smoking, and diabetes related questions using **graph-powered** semantic search.*

+The first attempt is located in the main.ipynb, but another notebook file will be uploaded with a different approach.

 ## 🔍 Overview
 🧠 **AI Agent** that:
 - 🔎 Finds relevant papers via **semantic search** (abstracts/keywords).
 - 🌐 Expands results using a **Neo4j graph DB** (citations/authors/keywords).
 - ❓ Answers questions like:
-  > *"How does smoking affect COVID-19 mortality in patients with [3rd keyword]?"*
+  > *"How does smoking affect COVID-19 mortality in patients with diabetes?"*

 ## 📌 Progress
 ✅ **Done**: